Copyright (c) 2007 THE THRASH METAL GUIDE

 X RAPTOR (BRAZIL)

-A very good young power/thrash metal band; the style reminds of the Swedes Fifth Reason and Morgana Lefay, but the Brazilians' music is more thrashy and crunchy, and generally more complex.
+A very good young power/thrash metal band; the style reminds of the Swedes Fifth Reason and Morgana Lefay, but the Brazilians' music is more thrashier and crunchier, and generally more complex.
 The singer does a marvellous job covering all ranges: low growls, mid-ranged powerful tones (the predominant style), and some high-pitched shrieks.
 The predominant riffage is quite heavy and pounding, like on the opening "The Black Mirror", but the inclusion of short, but stylish leads, dissipate slightly the dark character of the music which could be considered a flaw by some.
 Later on the album picks more aggression and speed, offering really impressive tracks: the great intense thrasher "Pay the Price"; the jumpy, more technical "Burning Hate", which is not too far from Nevermore at their best; the excellent dark progressive/technical "Simulacra Simulation".
 The pounding steam-roller sound from the opener returns for "Hidden Mask of Existence", but with more interesting guitars.
 "Businesschrist" is not too far from this pattern, but the cool melodic lines and the nice soft, progressive-laced break in the middle, make it a standout track.
-This is a really impressive debut from the Brazilian metal scene, where there are not many acts who play a similar kind of music right now.
+This is a really impressive debut from the Brazilian metal scene where there are not many acts who play a similar kind of music right now.

 God From The Machine Full-length, 2006